ricardocarvalhods/own_ricardocarvalhods.github.io/news/2019-12-26-Personal-website-finally-created.md

 I finally created my personal website!

-It is still **under construction** but, welcome :smile:
+It is still **under construction** but welcome :smile:

-Please go back to the main page to navigate through blog, research and all other information!
+Here you will find blog posts with machine learning stuff, research endeavours and complete information about my projects!

 If you want to discuss anything, feel free to reach out at `ricardosc at gmail dot com`!